madcampos/madcampos.github.io/blog/2023-05-05/hello-world.md

 That meant I was about to build a plugin or at least write _some_ code myself.

 The investigation followed with some Multi-page application (MPA) plugins for vite.
-As it was born from the Vue community it's main porpouse is to build Single-page applications (SPA) and it's not the best at building MPAs, but it can be done.
-The one that cought my attention was [`vite-plugin-virtual-mpa`](https://github.com/emosheeep/vite-plugin-virtual-mpa/).
+As it was born from the Vue community it's main purpose is to build Single-page applications (SPA) and it's not the best at building MPAs, but it can be done.
+The one that caught my attention was [`vite-plugin-virtual-mpa`](https://github.com/emosheeep/vite-plugin-virtual-mpa/).
 I configured it, wrote a lot of code and then went to test...

 BOOM!
 Cryptic errors showed up.